 The helpdesk will always have someone there to help you during opening hours with your questions.

-Loughton - the helpdesk is staffed during opening hours on weekdays.
-Please note that these hours may vary during holiday times.
+Loughton - the helpdesk is generally staffed during opening hours Monday to Saturday.
+Please note that staffed hours may vary during holiday times and/or when staff is in training.
+For updated information please check our opening hours.

 Southend - University of Essex library staff are based at TF.2.03, The Info Point on the 2nd Floor of The Forum.